-5.2.
-Association with solar flares
+5.2 Association with solar flares

-Over a set of 53 CMEs under study, 48 of them (91%) were associated with C+ solar flares observed in the Soft X-Ray domain within 2 hours before or after the first CME appearance in the LASCO C2 coronagraph.
+Over a set of 53 CMEs under study, 48 of them (91%) were associated with C+ solar flares observed in the Soft X-Ray domain within 2 h before or after the first CME appearance in the LASCO C2 coronagraph.
 39 out of 53 CMEs (74%) were associated with either X- or M-class flares.
 This result is in good agreement with previous work results; for example, Wang et al. (2002) found an association of 70% on a set of 132 frontside (full and partial) halo CMEs in the period 1996-2000.

-As shown in Table 2, among the 48 CMEs associated with flares of importance greater than B, 9 were associated with X-class flares, 30 with M-class flares and 9 with C-class flares.
+As shown in Table 2, among the 48 CMEs associated with flares of importance greater than B, 9 were associated with Xclass flares, 30 with M-class flares and 9 with C-class flares.
 Interestingly, of the 8 X-class flares of which data concerning the source AR were available, all were associated with D, E or F regions.
 Moreover, 7 of them showed a k (large asymmetric) penumbral configuration and 6 of them a c (compact) spot distribution.
 Combining together these parameters, we find that 6 out of 8 X-class flares were originated in complex kc active regions.

-Finally, considering the duration of the associated flares, we find that 31 out of 48 flares (65%) are impulsive events decaying to half of the peak intensity within 60 minutes from their start, while 17 events (35%) are Long Duration Flares (LDFs).
-The average duration of flares is 67 minutes, in a range spacing from 247 minutes to 9 minutes.
-These results agree with those found in a statistical study of 69 flares observed in association with fast CMEs during Solar Cycle 23 (Lakshmi and Umapathy, 2013).
+Finally, considering the duration of the associated flares, we find that 31 out of 48 flares (65%) are impulsive events decaying to half of the peak intensity within 60 min from their start, while 17 events (35%) are long duration flares.
+The average duration of flares is 67 min, in a range spacing from